 As winter creeps in, Mother Nature magically transforms Bald Eagle State Park into a land filled with beauty and woodland wonder.
-The Nature Inn at Bald Eagle offers guests complimentary snowshoes and cross-country skis — perfect for exploring the Park's 14.5-miles of snowy trails.
+The Nature Inn at Bald Eagle offers guests complimentary snowshoes — perfect for exploring the Park's 14.5-miles of snowy trails.
 Looking for a more fast-paced thrill?
 There’s also an intermediate level sledding and tobogganing hill by the Inn sure to thrill enthusiasts of any age.

 11. Laurel Ridge State Park